Novorossiysk icebreaker Review and Specifications

 Among the newest Russian icebreaker ships, Novorossiysk is named after a city in Russia's Krasnodar Krai.
-It is the main port of the country on the Black Sea and leading Russian port for grain export.
+It is the country's main port on the Black Sea, and leading Russian port for grain export.
 The vessel is able to sail in temperatures as cold as -40°С. Novorossiysk belongs to the series of 3 new buildings ordered from Vyborg Shipyard by the Russian Ministry of Transport.
 Novorossiysk icebreaker was laid down in December 2012.
 On October 29, 2015, the shipbuilder Vyborg Shipyard held a ceremonial launching of the Novorossiysk.
-The vessel is sister of Vladivostok, which was delivered in October 2015.
+The vessel is a sister of Vladivostok, which was delivered in October 2015.

 Rosmorport's Novorossiysk itinerary program offers Baltic Sea and Arctic cruise expeditions.

 Project 21900 and 21900M icebreakers (aka LK-16), represents a series of 5 Russian ice-breakers.
 Two Project 21900 ships (Sankt Peterburg and Moskva) were built in St Petersburg (by Baltic Shipyard) and three Project 21900M ships were constructed as follows: two at Vyborg Shipyard (Vyborg, Leningrad Oblast) and one at Arctech Helsinki Shipyard.
 The main purpose of this class icebreakers is assisting of heavy-tonnage ships, as well as towing of floating structures both in the open sea and in ice.